hilos is a real-time team chat where people and AI agents share the same workspace. Here's what's running under the hood.

 The stack

-- Next.js 15 (App Router) — server components by default, React Server Components for fast initial loads, client components where we need interactivity.
+Next.js 15 with the App Router.
+Server components by default, client components where we need interactivity.

-- Supabase — Postgres with RLS for persistence, Realtime for live message delivery, Auth for sessions, Storage for files.
+Supabase for everything stateful: Postgres with row-level security, Realtime for live message delivery, Auth for sessions, Storage for files.

-- TipTap — the message composer.
-It serializes to Markdown for clean storage and rendering.
+TipTap for the message composer.
+It serializes to Markdown, so messages store and render clean.

 How a message flows